bdempe18/Statistical-modules/README.md

-# Statistical-modules
+# Teaching-modules
-A series of short chapters on statistical concepts demonstrated in Mathematica
+A series of short chapters on economcis and statistics concepts demonstrated in Mathematica.